indigetal/tutor-custom-toolkit/README.md

 ### **Key Features**

-1. **Dynamic Data Filtering:**
+1. **Hook-Based Data Filtering:**

-   - Filters data displayed on backend pages to ensure instructors only see data related to their own courses:
+   - Uses Tutor LMS’s hooks and filters to ensure instructors only see data related to their own courses:
      - **Withdraw Requests:** Displays only withdraw requests from students in the instructor’s courses.
      - **Enrollment:** Shows only enrollments for the instructor’s courses.
      - **Gradebook:** Lists only gradebook data tied to the instructor’s courses.